solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 ### Battery Powered Soldering Irons

-Battery powered soldering irons are relativley cheap, and if you find yourself regularly doing eletrical repairs in the field, carrying an iron and other soldering essentials can be a game changer.
+Battery powered soldering irons are relatively cheap, and if you find yourself regularly doing eletrical repairs in the field, carrying an iron and other soldering essentials can be a game changer.

 There are cheap (around \$30) soldering irons you can find online that will fit batteries from common widely used power tool brands, which is very handy.